 Get other people’s attention

 Social profiles can give your child the impression that other people’s lives are much better than theirs.
-Your child may view other people’s vacation photos or play, and then ask themselves why their lives are so boring.
+Your child may view other people’s having-fun photos, and then question themselves why their lives are so boring.
 This can make your child feel insecure about his or her own life.
-So you will try to share your own “highlights” whenever possible to look “cool” and “cool” in the eyes of others.
+So they will try to show their own “highlights” whenever possible to be deem cool by others.

 Besides, likes, comments, shares, and this small attention can give your child a sense of popularity and tempt by it.
 This can lead to a desire to post things that are too overwhelming and unnecessary to maintain their popularity.